Mark Sheppard: What Happened After Supernatural?

 In a panel for Syfy, Mark Sheppard discussed his frustrations with getting cut from the show.
 “Once they decided they needed to do something different [with the direction of the show], they tried to get rid of me without telling me that they were going to get rid of me.
 But it became so apparent…It wasn’t this big bombshell at the end.”

 Mark Sheppard continued with his irritation over the last few seasons for the character, calling his death, “the slowest, most painful death I’ve ever seen.
 I’d gone from being the smartest character on the show to being the dumbest character on the show in two seasons.
 They ran out of what to do,” eventually saying that, “they tried to kill me off for two years!”

-On Twitter, Supernatural producer Jim Michaels stated that Crowley might not be finished on the show, but Mark Sheppard quickly nipped that idea in the bud, stating that Michaels was misleading fans and that there were no plans for Crawley to return to the series.
+On Twitter, Supernatural producer Jim Michaels stated that Crowley might not be finished on the show, but Mark Sheppard quickly nipped that idea in the bud, stating that Michaels was misleading fans and that there were no plans for Crowley to return to the series.

-Now 56-years-old Mark Sheppard has been relatively quiet in the years since leaving Supernatural.
+Mark Sheppard has been relatively quiet in the years since leaving Supernatural.
 He’s a busy father with two children from his first marriage and a daughter, born in 2016, with his current wife Sarah Louise Fudge.

-Though he has worked less since Supernatural, he does have a recurring role on the HBO Max series Doom Patrol.
+Though he has worked less since Supernatural, he did have a recurring role on the HBO Max series Doom Patrol.
 He has appeared in both seasons of the show so far as Willoughby Kipling.
 The character of Kipling was based on Richard E. Grant’s character from Withnail & I and Kipling was made as a substitute for the Vertigo Comics character, John Constantine.
 Kipling is an occult detective who is also a member of the Knights Templar.